Rating:

 There are several different types of sunflower oil, some better than others.
 Without knowing more, it’s impossible to judge the quality of this ingredient.

-After the natural flavors, we find herring oil.
+After the natural flavor, we find herring oil.
 Herring oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, herring oil should be considered a commendable addition.